-The challenge of her directorial debut was however, not that easy to overcome.
-“The journey of making Firaaq has been an all consuming, but also a cathartic experience.
-At any given point, hundreds of factors need to be dealt with and many simultaneous decisions had to be made,” confesses the dusky, alluring and breathtaking beauty.
+The challenge of her directorial debut was, however, not that easy to overcome.
+“The journey of making Firaaq has been an all-consuming, but also a cathartic experience.
+At any given point, hundreds of factors need to be dealt with and many simultaneous decisions had to be made,” she confesses.
 At the same time, she did enjoy each phase of making Firaaq “with all its challenges, big and small.”

 Leading Children’s Cinema

-Recently, the diva has completed her tenure as the Chairperson of the Children’s Film Society, India, a position in which she has been since 2009.
+Recently, she completed her tenure as the Chairperson of the Children’s Film Society, India, a position in which she has been since 2009.
 She feels the experience had been a learning one for her.
 The prestigious position was perhaps another opportunity for her to explore her awesome creative versatility.

 “I found my work as the Chairperson of the Children’s Film Society, India (CFSI) as both daunting and rewarding.
 It was an opportunity to make a difference, to try out something new and explore yet another area of interest,” she explains.